Customer segmentation and personalization go hand in hand for marketers.

 And all without relying on IT or marketing ops.
 (Pretty great, right?)

-Your customer segmentation efforts — at least when run with the ideal tech, like a CDP — is something you can operate entirely on your own, meaning without the need for tech assistance.
+Your customer segmentation models — at least when run with the ideal tech, like a CDP — is something you can operate entirely on your own, meaning without the need for tech assistance.

 At the end of the day, your customer segmentation — the consolidation of customers into a single source of truth, the bucketing of them into distinct categories, the targeted marketing to each segment — is something you control exclusively, not something you have to wait for IT to handle.